ukaea/ReMKiT1D-Python/README.md

 ```
 from the repository root.

+## Testing

+Tests automatically run several example scripts, and these need to be pulled from the examples directory.
+To run tests using pytest run `bash ./test.sh` from the root directory.
+Any command line arguments will be passed on to pytest.

 ## Repository structure

 The package files are in the RMK_support directory, together with the tests, which can be run using pytest.